 Using an implementation of A.N.
 Whiteheads process ontology, krino must encode the phrase’s elements into actual entities, concrescences and nexūs; this ontological network must, by a subcapability, be persisted as a graph with labeled nodes and edges.

-Using an implementation of Gobbo’s and Wageman’s (… actual name of argument parser ?…), krino must infer the arguments, claims and their types from the parse tree produced by capability 1., and persist these as instances from argument and claim types from Wageman’s PTA.
+Using the argument parser method of Gobbo’s and Wageman’s, Krino must infer the arguments, claims and their types from the parse tree produced by capability 1., and persist these as instances from argument and claim types from Wageman’s Periodic Table of Arguments (PTA).

 Krino, by allowing for a human user to query capability 6, must formulate this answer in natural language.
 The actual means to produce either written or spoken language lie outside the scope of this problem, as such production can be achieved by the capabilities of software already available on the market; it will suffice for the speech production capability to interface with such software.